-Many cafes and bars have subtly transformed themselves too, including my hostel, that provides colorful artworks on pretty much on every wall.
+Many cafes and bars have subtly transformed themselves too, including my hostel, that provides colorful artworks pretty much its on every wall.
 But to find an overload of street art, head straight to Nick’s Lane, which is a long stretch of colorful buildings painted in red and blue and green, and an overload of beautiful graffiti being done on them.

-Next: Prince Lane & The Highlighted Wolf Lane Carpark
+Prince Lane & The Highlighted Wolf Lane Carpark

 A small but interesting thoroughfare to start with, as you slowly move towards the city center, is Prince Lane, that provides creative art murals in the form of a weaved montage.
-Though its shabby appearance may look a bit scary and dangerous to walk at night, during the day time, you will find Prince Lane no less vibrant and colorful.
+Though its shabby appearance may look a bit scary and dangerous to walk at night, during the daytime, you will find Prince Lane no less vibrant and colorful.

-Where To Stay In Perth
+Where To Stay In Perth?